f-fraysse/HPE_volleyball/README.md

 Work in progress — main script(s) will be located in `scripts/`.

-1. add your input video to /data/
+1. add your input video to /data
-2. add your ONNX models to /models/:
+2. add your ONNX models to /models :
-   a. download ONNX models from OpenMMLab Deployee: https://platform.openmmlab.com/deploee
+      - download ONNX models from OpenMMLab Deployee: https://platform.openmmlab.com/deploee
       - RTMDet model for detection
       - RTMPose model for pose estimation
 3. run MAIN.py, the start of the script has config options
+4. video file with overlaid bboxes, IDs, bbox scores and poses saved in output/video
+5. HDF5 file with tracked IDs, bboxes and scores, keypoints and scores saved in output/h5

 ## 📦 Dependencies